What is Brexit?

 The United Kingdom (UK) held a Brexit referendum on 23 June 2016.
-They subsequently invoked Article 50 of the Treaty on European Union.
+It subsequently invoked Article 50 of the Treaty on the European Union.

-The consequence of these actions is that the UK are scheduled to leave the European Union (EU) and, therefore, become a non-EU country.
+As a result of these actions, the UK has left the European Union (EU) and is now a non-EU country.

 Invoking of Article 50 triggered the start of a two-year negotiation process.
-The objective of the negotiations is to agree the terms of the UK's departure from the EU in an orderly manner.
+The objective of the negotiations was to agree the terms of the UK's departure from the EU in an orderly manner.

 The Revenue Chairman’s Opening Statement to the Committee on Finance, Public Expenditure and Reform and Taoiseach in May 2017 provides some additional background.

 The European Commission provides information on ongoing developments in relation to the withdrawal of the United Kingdom (UK) from the European Union (EU).